ursatile/css4eng/202-the-css-color-model.md

 You'll also occasionally see hex codes written with three digits instead of six - `#abc`, which the parser expands to `#aabbcc`.

-If a hex code has four or eight digits, it includes transparency; ` #00f8` is a transparent blue, and
+If a hex code has four or eight digits, it includes transparency; ` #00f8` is a transparent blue, and `#00ff0088` is a transparent green.

 There are some developers out there who can glance at a colour and make a pretty good guess at the RGB values - and hex codes - for that colour, and who can glance at a hex code and know exactly what tint and shade it is.
 I am not one of those developers.
 I can spot the easy ones - `#00ff00` is obviously bright green, a colour code like `#252525`, where all three digits are the same, is obviously a shade of grey - but fortunately, editors like VS Code have fantastic support for editing CSS colour codes.

+## Hue, Saturation and Lightness

+Hang out in a store that sells paint for a while, and you'll overhear people talking about what colour they want to paint their living room --- and they don't talk about rgb values.
+They'll say things like "that colour's nice but it's a bit too dark", "I like this one but it's a bit too pastel", "this one's the right intensity but it's too purple - I want something a bit more blue"